barchart/ddfplus-java-api/ddfplus-examples/README.md

 ## How to build from source

 * Clone the Github project
-* Load JDK 1.7
+* Load JDK 1.8
 * Load Maven 3.2.5++
-* mvn clean install -Pdist
+* mvn clean install

-The "dist" profile will build the executable jar.

 # Using the API

-Please see ClientExample.java for a running example of using the API.
+Please see DdfClientExample.java for a running example of using the API.

 ## Getting Started
- Please look at the ClientExample constructor for initialization.
+ Please look at the DdfClientExample constructor for initialization.

  1. Create a ClientConfig class
    * Set the user name and password